Cover photo for Grant C. "Mickey" Gamble Sr.'s Obituary

 In lieu of flowers, memorial contributions may be made to Mt.
 Hermon Missionary Baptist Church, 451 W. 2ndSt., Peru, IN.
 46970

-To send flowers to the family or plant a tree in memory of Grant C. "Mickey" Gamble Sr., please visit our floral store.
+To order memorial trees or send flowers to the family in memory of Grant C. "Mickey" Gamble Sr., please visit our flower store.

 Visitation